johnbrett/calibrate/README.md

 Calibrate [![Build Status](https://travis-ci.org/johnbrett/calibrate.svg?branch=master)](https://travis-ci.org/johnbrett/calibrate) [![Dependency Status](https://david-dm.org/johnbrett/calibrate.svg)](https://david-dm.org/johnbrett/calibrate)
 =========

-Simple plugin for providing uniform json output for RESTful APIs.
+Simple plugin for providing uniform json output for RESTful APIs, with error handling.

-*Status: Still in very early stages, but will adhere to Semver when ready, please allow some time for API to stablise, and I recommend waiting til 1.0.0 for production use.*
+*Status: Still in early stages, but will adhere to Semver when ready and will remain 100% unit tested at all times.
+Please allow some time for API to stablise, and I recommend waiting til 1.0.0 for production use.
+Any feature requests / bug notifications please open and issues, or a pull request with a failing unit test would be great.
+Please star if you using this module so I know where to focus my time spent on open source work.*

 Use Calibrate to keep your json output consistent: